T3tsuo/PokemonUI/README.md

 ## Sinnoh

 ## Where to start running the code:
-* Script will always try to toggle run on.
+* Script will always try to toggle run on so make sure character is WALKING before pressing start.
 * Start at the nurse in the pokecenter at Oreburgh City.
 * 2.30 is the amount of hours.minutes, so the program will run for 2 hours and 30 minutes.
 * sweet scent costs 5pp per use, so if you have 32pp then enter: 6